Diethylene Glycol (deg) Price Trend and Forecast

 Diethylene Glycol price in Germany in September remained under soft price pressure as buyer procurement volumes were reduced by limited demand amid the economic uncertainties.
 The market was watching buyer demand signals for any recovery but also watching international supply changes to assess Q4 demand and supply dynamics.

-Diethylene Glycol Export prices FOB Shuwaikh, Kuwait, Grade- (99.5%) Industrial Grade.
+Kuwait: Diethylene Glycol (DEG) Export prices FOB Shuwaikh, Kuwait, Grade- (99.5%) Industrial Grade.

 The Diethylene Glycol price in September 2025 demonstrated some continued decreases as consistent and cautious buying continued from end-use industries.
 Demand trends throughout the quarter will be determined by expected recovery demand from ex-Japan and the general trends in downstream petrochemical feedstock markets across the Middle East.

-Diethylene Glycol Import prices CIF JNPT, India Ex-Hazira India, Grade- (99.8% min) Industrial Grade.
+India: Diethylene Glycol (DEG) Import prices CIF JNPT, India Ex-Hazira India, Grade- (99.8% min) Industrial Grade.

 The Diethylene Glycol price remained low during September 2025, as converters reduced their willingness to procure more material amid global uncertainty.
 Throughout Q3 2025, and particularly heading into Q4 2025, key market participants were particularly focused on the balance of the end-user demand vs international shipping cost and availability to set their market direction.